videre-project/MTGOSDK/README.md

 **Section 12.1(b)** of MTGO's [End User License Agreement (EULA)](https://www.mtgo.com/en/mtgo/eula) prohibits any modification, reverse engineering, or decompilation of the client '*except to the extent that such restriction is expressly prohibited by applicable law*'.

-For such purposes protected under **Section 103(f)** of the DMCA, however, this EULA clause is pre-empted by federal law and rendered null and void.
-All other provisions of the EULA remain in full force and effect.
+However, for such purposes protected under **Section 103(f)** of the DMCA, this EULA clause is statutorily preempted by federal copyright law and rendered null and void; see also [*ML Genius Holdings LLC v.
+Google LLC, No. 20-3113* (2d Cir.
+Mar.
+10, 2022)](https://casetext.com/case/ml-genius-holdings-llc-v-google-llc).
+All other provisions of the EULA remain in full force and effect unless otherwise prohibited by law.

 Usage of this project for purposes prohibited by MTGO EULA and applicable law is not condoned by the project authors.
 The project authors are not responsible for any consequences of such usage.